They are cellular substructures in a body that provides a system to secrete substances outward and inward of the body.

 The exocrine glands perform a variety of bodily functions.

-They regulate body temperature by producing sweat, feeding babies milk, cleaning, moistening and lubricating the eye to produce tears, helps start digestion and lubricate the mouth producing saliva.
+They regulate body temperature by producing sweat, feeding babies milk, cleaning, moistening, and lubricating the eye to make tears helping start digestion and lubricating the mouth, producing saliva.

 The oil (sebum) of the sebaceous glands keeps the skin and hair conditioned and protected.

 The wax (cerumen) of the ceruminous glands in the outer ear protects the ears from foreign substances.

 The exocrine glands in the testicles produce seminal fluid, which transports and nourishes the sperm.

 The secretions of the exocrine gland also help in the defense against bacterial infection by carrying special enzymes, forming protective films, or washing microbes.

 Humans are not the only living beings that have exocrine glands.

 The exocrine glands in plant life produce water, sticky protective fluids, and nectars.

 The substances needed to make bird eggs, caterpillar buds, spider webs, and beeswax are all produced by exocrine glands.